Manafort to turn himself in to Mueller, source says

 Manafort was indicted under seal on Friday and is planning to turn himself in, the source said.

 The indictment is expected to be unsealed later Monday.
+The extent of the charges was not immediately known.

 The indictment of a top official from President Donald Trump's campaign signals a dramatic new phase of Mueller's wide-ranging investigation into possible collusion between the Russian government and members of Trump's team as well as potential obstruction of justice and financial crimes.